64kramsystem/catacomb_ii-64k/README.md

 ## Project status

-The project itself is completed (the codebase is 100% safe), although I'm still performing further, minor, cleanups.
+The project itself is completed (the codebase is 100% safe).

 ## Running the game